 Taryn Toomey, the fitness guru behind the sweat-drenching, yoga-cardio hybrid the Class, is at the epicenter of the health-and-wellness world, and known for sculpting the body, mind, and spirits of Jennifer Aniston and Naomi Watts.
 Unlike some of her peers, the approach Toomey takes isn’t trendy nor does it promise any shortcuts.
 The secret behind it is simply—and maybe to the frustration of some—discipline.
 As daunting or “harsh” though that may sound, think of it as tough love.
 As she said to me over the phone while driving back to her New York City home from the Class in the Hamptons recently, “People always ask me how to start.
 The answer is: You just start.”
 With the first day of spring around the corner, there’s no better time to reset your routine, as Toomey believes.
 Here, she reveals the health-and-wellness ideas that are truly worth trying—and which should be avoided.

+Do you believe in the idea of seasonal cleansing?
 I do.
 A seasonal cleanse or detox of mind, body, and spirit is something I wholeheartedly agree with because I’m a big fan of seasonal eating.
 I believe that what the earth is producing is what your body should be eating.
 So in the winter, I eat more food that’s grown underground, like root vegetables, because the body needs more grounding.
 In the summer months, lighter food is easier to digest and eat because there’s sun and warmth, so the body doesn’t need that earthy element as much.
 I’ve always eaten that way because I find that it helps my mental and energetic state.

+What does an average day of meals and supplements look like for you in the springtime?
 Every morning I wake up and do a big glass of warm water and lemon.
 Lots of times I’ll put some turmeric and cayenne in there, or some ginger.
 Then I do probiotics and collagen and make a smoothie.
 In the springtime, it will be almond milk, spinach, berries, plants, and chocolate protein powder.
 I’ll put some chia seeds in there, and sometimes I use Goop Glow, which is a powder packet for skin.

 For lunch, I’ll eat something heavy like a vegetable salad with sauerkraut, beets, carrots, seaweed, pumpkin seeds, hemp seeds.
 Sometimes I’ll roast cauliflower the night before and toss that in.
 Or steamed spinach will be the base.
 The middle of the day is usually a bunch of vegetables mixed in with a bunch of seeds and nuts.